 Price & Registration:

-Registration confirmed upon full payment (Payment plans are available)
+Registration confirmed upon full payment (Payment plans are available).
+Single day or single session options are available.
+Inquire for pricing

 The Sage’s Seat – The Anatomy and Physiology of Yoga, Meditation and Pranayama